Statistics Explained

 Marine waters affected by eutrophication

-The long-term evaluation of the indicator for marine waters affected by eutrophication for the period from 2007 to 2022 shows significant movement away from SD objectives.
-The short-term evaluation for the period 2017 to 2022 also shows significant movement away from SD objectives.
+The long-term evaluation of the indicator for marine waters affected by eutrophication for the period from 2008 to 2023 shows significant progress towards from SD objectives.
+The short-term evaluation for the period 2018 to 2023 shows moderate movement away from SD objectives.

 This indicator shows the extent of eutrophic marine waters in the EU's exclusive economic zone (EEZ).
 An area is classified as eutrophic if chlorophyll-a concentrations, as a proxy, are above the 90th percentile of the 1998–2017 reference base line for more than 25 % of the observation days in a given year.
 Eutrophication is the process by which an excess of nutrients — mainly phosphorus and nitrogen — leads to increased growth of plant material, particularly planktonic algae, in an aquatic body, resulting in a decrease in water quality.
 This can, in turn, cause death by hypoxia of aquatic organisms.
 Anthropogenic activities, such as farming, agriculture, aquaculture, industry and sewage, are the main source of nutrient input in problem areas.
 The Copernicus Marine Service calculates the indicator from satellite imagery.